itechfy/PlayPal/README.md

-# Playpal - Fetching Grounds from an API
+# Playpal - Invite your PAL